 Faulty Tyre or Rim

-Symptoms of a bad tyre include a shake in the car which maybe worse at a certain speed.
-A tyre is mission critical kit, since it’s what keeps you on road.
+Symptoms of a bad tire include a shake in the car which may be worse at a certain speed.
+A tire is a mission-critical kit, since it’s what keeps you on road.

 A buckled or damaged rim is also a common cause of steering shake, check your wheels for wheel rim damage.